-You’ll absolutely love my Gluten Free French Fried Onions, they are so easy to make and much healthier than the ready made kind, they are also Paleo and Whole30.
+You’ll absolutely love my Gluten Free French Fried Onions, they are so easy to make and much healthier than the ready made kind and very easy to adapt to make them Paleo and Whole30.

 This post contains affiliate links